Big City Family Fun

 Alaska

 The best way to see Alaska is on a cruise.
 The scenery is best seen from a cruise ship balcony.
-The ports of call offers lots of outdoor adventure with mild temperatures, especially nice in the summer.
+The ports of call offer lots of outdoor adventure with mild temperatures, especially nice in the summer.

 How to Earn a Junior Ranger Badge on Your Alaskan Cruise